nik4tras/test_pika/README.md

 For the producer, just run the script `./build_producer.sh`.

+RabbitMQ and Oracle are used from the official Docker images.

 ## Running

 1. Start Database: `./start_oracledb.sh`
 2. Start RabbitMQ: `./start_rabbitmq.sh`
 3. Start the producer: `./start_producer.sh`

+To stop, just write

+- for Oracle `docker stop oradb`
+- for RabbitMQ `docker stop rabbitmq`

+The producer stops when he has send all messages.